ACCESS-NRI/access-nri-intake-catalog/docs/index.rst

 Australian NCI supercomputer Gadi.

-This documentation aims to support a broad range of users, from people just wanting to use the catalog, to developers wanting to help develop the tools that support it.
+This documentation aims to support a broad range of users, from people just wanting to use the catalog, to developers wanting to help improve the tools that support it.
 Please click on the panel below that best describes you:

 .. panels::